 Crest a ridge with nice camping spots, but no water.
 A great place to stop, and relax with a picnic.

 At the end of Chambers ridge, the trail turns right (south east) and continues downward a bit, then back upward..... a bit..... until you reach an intersection.

-Signs may be missing, or may have been turned around.
-BE CAREFUL. dont trust!
+BE CAREFUL!
+Signs may be missing, or may have been turned around. dont trust them.

-Turn Southwest (left) and follow generally downward for 1/2 to 3/4 miles. about 8 to 10 football fields.
+Turn left (southwest) and follow generally downward for 1/2 to 3/4 miles. about 8 to 10 football fields.

 Pay particular attention to this distance because you need to Intersect a well worn trail on the left for an easy 1 mile stroll or so back to the swinging bridge.

 If you miss that left, The trail will continue to Lake Merriweather and cross the dam.
 SO.....watch for that left (west)